vanzomerenc/misc-lua/README.md

 misc-lua
 ========

-Useful Lua modules that do not (yet) belong to a project
+Lua modules that do not (yet) belong to a project

+No guarantee is made concerning the usefulness or completeness of these modules, or whether they will work at all.